 Important: In order to be graded for this assignment, you MUST add a link on your TU home page to your portfolio.

 There will be one exam this semester.
-It will focus on your ability to create Web pages using HTML.
-You must know HTML exactly to get credit for that portion of the exam; no credit will be given for incorrect code.
+It will focus on your ability to create Web pages using only HTML.
+You must know HTML exactly to get credit; no credit will be given for incorrect code.

 You will produce original multi-page Web sites presenting information on a topic of your choice.
 Choose a topic that you already know about and have interest in because you will be immersing yourself in this subject for the rest of the course.
 Do NOT choose a topic related to restaurants, bars, nightclubs or geographical locations such as neighborhoods.